danielirwin/hello-world/README.md

 # hello-world
-A place to store ideas, resources, or share and discuss with others.
+This is a place to store ideas, resources, or share and discuss with others.
 Hi, I'm Daniel.
 I'm currently learning front-end development over at teamtreehouse.com.